FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 ## *Prochlorococcus marinus* growth responses to photoperiod, PAR, spectral band, and [O~2~] {.unnumbered}

-Guided in part by the evidence of ocean distributions of proteins from *Prochlorococcus* we set up a matrix of photoperiods, PAR, spectral bands, and [O~2~] to approximate current, and potential future, latitudinal, depth and seasonal niches for *Prochlorococcus* strains.
-While we implemented measures to minimize shock to cultures from exposure to experimental growth conditions by inoculating them the day before the experiment began and employing a sinusoidal photoperiod with a gradual increase in PAR exposure, we acknowledge that cells typically need multiple generations to acclimate to new growth conditions [@mooreCulturingMarineCyanobacterium2007].
-As mentioned, growth under red light could prove mechanistically informative [@murphyPhotoinactivationPhotosystemII2017] to factors limiting *Prochlorococcus* growth, we therefore included the red spectral waveband even though it is not representative of *Prochlorococcus* niches.
-Although *Prochlorococcus* is currently limited to a narrow range of surface photoperiods, potential poleward latitudinal expansions, in combination with attenuation of light with depth, mean *Prochlorococcus* may potentially encounter a wide range of photoperiods.
-Our growth rate determinations generally agree with those from Moore *et al*. [@mooreComparativePhysiologySynechococcus1995], for white LED and 250 µM O~2~, but our study is, to our knowledge, the first to analyze the interactive growth responses of *Prochlorococcus* strains to varying [O~2~], spectral wavebands and photoperiods.
+Guided in part by the evidence of ocean distributions of proteins from *Prochlorococcus* we set up a matrix of photoperiods, PAR, and [O~2~] to approximate current, and potential future, latitudinal, depth and seasonal niches for *Prochlorococcus* strains.
+As mentioned, growth under red light, although not representative of *Prochlorococcus* niches, is mechanistically informative [@murphyPhotoinactivationPhotosystemII2017] regarding photoinactivation of PSII.
+We implemented measures to minimize shock to cultures from exposure to experimental growth conditions by inoculating them the day before the experiment began, employing a sinusoidal photoperiod with a gradual increase in PAR exposure, and extracting growth rates from logistic curves fit over approximately 5 generations of growth, to accommodate multiple generations to acclimate to the imposed growth conditions [@mooreCulturingMarineCyanobacterium2007].
+Although the current subtropical distribution of *Prochlorococcus* spans a narrow range of photoperiods at the surface, light attenuation with depth shortens effective photoperiods as well as lowering peak PAR.
+Potential poleward latitudinal range expansions, in combination with attenuation of light with depth, mean *Prochlorococcus* clades may potentially encounter a wider range of photoperiods.
+Our growth rate determinations generally agree with those from Moore *et al*. [@mooreComparativePhysiologySynechococcus1995], for white LED and 250 µM O~2~, but our study is, to our knowledge, the first to analyze the interactive growth responses of *Prochlorococcus* strains to varying [O~2~], photoperiods and spectral wavebands.

 The growth rate for *Prochlorococcus marinus* MED4, clade HLI, under 250 µM O~2~, increased with higher imposed PAR and longer photoperiods (Fig \@ref(fig:MED4PARGAM)A), across all spectral wavebands.
 No growth was observed under any imposed conditions under a 4 h photoperiod.
 The